jmacadie/unlock_excel/README.md

 flag:
 `$ ./unlock_excel remove -i FILENAME`

+## Credits

+Inspiration for writing this is due to [Didier Stevens](https://blog.didierstevens.com/2020/07/20/cracking-vba-project-passwords/).
+He doesn't link to the code in that post, but it can be found [here](https://github.com/DidierStevens/DidierStevensSuite/blob/master/plugin_vbaproject.py)

+## Roadmap

+The following is a list of things that may get added in the future:
+- Better output format.
+The current output is a little raw, I've not given it much thought
+- Remove sheet protection as well.
+It's not too hard to do
+- Improve the internal password decryption.
+For one thing we could use Rayon to parallelise the un-hashing attempts and try more options.
+Feels like we're re-inventing password cracking software, which is likely not the way to go for this little utility
+- main is a little gnarly, ideally I'd clean this up

 ## WARNING

 This utility is designed only to give the user access to files that they already